saitaiky/notebook/docs/docs/ai/llm/intro.md

 title: Introduction
 ---

+There are 2 tasks: Text summarization and text translation

 ## Introduction to Language Models

 Language models, including tools like ChatGPT, are becoming ubiquitous in today's digital landscape.
 Understanding the mechanisms of Large Language Models (LLMs) is crucial for navigating and leveraging these technologies effectively.